JAdshead/xandos/README.md

 Game.new

 ```
-By default `Game.new` will create a new game object that uses the XAndOs::Board with a 3x3 grid.
+By default `Game.new` will create a new game object that uses the XAndOs::Board that has 3rows and 3columns.

-It is possible to pass set *rows* and *columns*
+It is possible to set rows and columns
-when instantiating a new Game `Game.new`
+when instantiating a new game

 ```ruby
 XAndOs::Game.new(rows: 4, columns: 3)